makecent/BasicTAD_mmaction_implementation/README.md

-This is an un-official implementation of the [BasicTAD](https://github.com/MCG-NJU/BasicTAD) based on OpenMMlab repos (mmaction2).
+This is an un-official implementation of the [BasicTAD](https://github.com/MCG-NJU/BasicTAD) based on OpenMMlab repos (mmaction2 and mmdetection).

 # Prepare dataset